 We’ll start with the most popular season to visit — summer.
 Summer in Georgia is the height of the tourist season and though the country doesn’t see nearly as many international tourists as other European destinations, it can still mean that crowds in major attractions and tourist hotspots will be at their peak.

 Summer in Georgia is also HOT.
-How hot does generally depend on where you happen to be, but unless you’re high up in the Caucasus, don’t expect the mercury to dip much below 30°C (86°F) during the day.
+How hot it is generally depends on where you happen to be, but unless you’re high up in the Caucasus, don’t expect the mercury to dip much below 30°C (86°F) during the day.

 In Tbilisi, it can get much hotter, with it not unusual for temperatures to soar past 40°C (104°F) some days.
 While in the capital and in other large cities like Batumi, you can generally expect your accommodation to have air conditioning, don’t plan on it if you’re visiting somewhere more rural or staying in some of the smaller guesthouses.